guadalest castle

-1. El Castillo de Santa Bàrbara, Alicante
+View of the El Castillo de Santa Bárbara Alicante from the beach

 Santa Bàrbara is of Muslim origin and dates to the late 9th century.
 It has three different levels, built at different times, and from the top (166 metres above sea level) you can enjoy some fantastic panoramic views across the city and out to sea.